 When treatment with oral phenytoin is not possible, CEREBYX can be substituted for oral phenytoin at the same total daily dose.
 Dilantin capsules are approximately 90% bioavailable by the oral route.
 Phenytoin, supplied as CEREBYX, is 100% bioavailable by both the IM and IV routes.
 For this reason, plasma phenytoin concentrations may increase modestly when IM or IV CEREBYX is substituted for oral phenytoin sodium therapy.
 The rate of administration for IV CEREBYX should be no greater than 150 mg PE/min.
 In controlled trials, IM CEREBYX was administered as a single daily dose utilizing either 1 or 2 injection sites.
 Some patients may require more frequent dosing.

-Age does not have a significant impact on the pharmacokinetics of fosphenytoin following CEREBYX administration.
-Phenytoin clearance is decreased slightly in elderly patients and lower or less frequent dosing may be required.
+Elderly Patients: Age does not have a significant impact on the pharmacokinetics of fosphenytoin following CEREBYX administration.
+Phenytoin clearance is decreased slightly in elderly patients and lower or less Frequent dosing may be required.

 CEREBYX Injection is supplied as follows: